 Swigging half the glass in one gulp, BO shuddered as the gin hit his throat.
 The cigarette almost burned his fingertip as he stubbed it out in Michelle’s crystal ashtray.
 Tomorrow she would nag him about it.
 Looking at his toenails, he sighed.
 They grew much faster these days, and his ears were definitely growing larger.
 He was getting old, and he felt it.

 And what about Biden?
 Fox News always harped about his refusal to nominate the poor fool, but there was a reason for that.
-He had to save his nomination for Hillary, after her big staged entry into the Presidential race early in 2020.
+He had to save his nomination for Hillary, after her big staged entry into the Presidential race, taking over from Biden before Election Day 2020.
 Biden was the distraction used to provide a huge contrast as the hero Clinton brushed him aside for her arrival amid the trumpet ensemble and Tabernacle Choir of the media, Hollywood and every Democrat North, South, East, or West of the Rio Grande.
 The months of agony watching Biden stumble about was merely a setup for her climactic return.

 He felt a little sleazy to be involved in such a B-grade plot, and Michelle gave him hell for it.
 “Why support that wheezy old cracker?” she would yowl.
 “That white bitch is more corrupt than anyone in politics!”

 “She is the only one with a chance at beating Trump,” he would explain.
 “And she isn’t a far-left nutcase like Bernie Sanders.”

 “So, you think she’s a better choice than me?”

 “Darling, I love you, but you have to be realistic…”